-While it isn't difficult to grow herbs inside the home, it can be tricky when it comes to two important plant needs:
+While it isn't difficult to grow herbs inside your home, it can be tricky when it comes to two important plant needs

 Because that can be a hard requirement to fulfill, many gardeners prefer to use grow lights instead or in addition to window light.
 Naturally, grow lights aren't as powerful as the sun, so let plants bask in their light 12 hours per day, rather than six (control the process with a timer).

 Chicago-area homes are notoriously dry in winter, so indoor herbs will need extra humidity to thrive.
 A few solutions for increasing moisture in the air around your plants: